Offerzen/alexa-skill-example-java/readme.md

 ## Overview

 This app was also built on OSX using the Eclipse IDE.
 It should run fairly easily on Windows and Linux.
-This project is essentially a Spark project using Maven.
+This project is essentially a [Spark](http://sparkjava.com) application using Maven.

 ## Setup